-This research group is addressing the problem of multi-vehicle, autonomously operating, goal-oriented experiments with specific emphasis on the 2012 Controlled, Agile, and Novel Observing Network (CANON) field program.
-The objective is to have a software system that can control and coordinate two or more mobile, heterogeneous, robotic assets from shore to execute a plan of scientific interest, while the assets adapt to the changing conditions.
+Kanna Rajan's research group is addressing multi-vehicle, autonomous, goal-oriented experiments with specific emphasis on the Controlled, Agile, and Novel Observing Network (CANON) initiative.
+Their objective is to have a software system that can control and coordinate multiple mobile, robotic assets to execute a plan of scientific interest, while the assets adapt to the changing conditions.

 Long-Range Autonomous Underwater VehicleProject lead: Jim Bellingham

 Project manager: Brett Hobson

 Improvements toward greater reliability and range of the long-range autonomous underwater vehicle (LRAUV) is planned for 2013.
 The team plans to assemble and test a new Tethys-class AUV specifically to host the next generation Environmental Sample Processor (3G ESP).
 The field program will involve running two AUVs for three weeks during the two CANON/ECOHAB experiments.